jpeiler97/google-books-react/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This is a React app which uses the Google Books API to allow users to search for a book.
 Through MongoDB, the user can then save the books to a personal list and delete books from that list.
+It is primarly styled using the Material UI.

 ## Table of Contents